If you have found an animal digging holes in your garden, you might be surprised to discover it is a raccoon.

 How Do You Keep Raccoons Out Of Your Yard?

-Raccoons can cause serious damage to your lawn as they search for food.
+Raccoons are nocturnal and can cause severe damage to your lawn as they search for food.
 If you are sure raccoons are causing the damage, it is best to stop them.
-One of the best and the most effective ways of keeping raccoons from damaging your lawn is to take away the underlying cause.
+One of the best and most effective ways of keeping raccoons from damaging your lawn is to remove the underlying cause.

 By realizing they are after food growing inside the lawn and the soil, you can remove the cause.
-Reduce the number of grubs using Lawnbox grubout.
-Once the grubs have been removed, you also need to take other actions to ensure raccoons will not return.
-Raccoons are able to flip over the turf because the grass roots were eaten last fall so it is essential that you treat your lawn in August or September.
+Reduce the number of grubs using Scotts GrubEx1.
+Once the grubs have been removed, you must also take other actions to ensure raccoons will not return.
+Raccoons can flip over the turf because the grass roots were eaten last fall, so you must treat your lawn in August or September.

 I also use an ultrasonic animal repelled in my garden.
 I have had great success in keeping other animals away from my garden using this as well.
 Because I live in a rural area, I am used to seeing coyotes.
 Because I see them, I know that raccoons are also aware of them.
 Coyote urine can be a good deterrent in rural areas, although many people have said they don’t work in urban areas.

 Removing other food sources, such as pet food left outside, will stop raccoons from returning, and purchasing a raccoon-proof bird feeder may also help.